jameshegarty/rigel/README.md

     modules.lut( inputType : Type, outputType : Type, values : LuaValue[] )
     fields: {..., kind="lut", inputType=inputType, outputType=outputType, values = values }

 `lut` creates a lookup table. `values` must be an array of size 2^(inputType:bits()), and each of its values must be convertible to `outputType`.
-When lowered to hardware, these lookup tables typically end up being instantiated at BRAMs, so trying to fit the input/output data type to match the size of the BRAMs is typically a good idea.
+When lowered to hardware, these lookup tables typically end up being instantiated as BRAMs, so trying to fit the input/output data type to match the size of the BRAMs is typically a good idea.

 ### constSeq ###
     type: nil -> A[W*T,H]